meshery/meshery/docs/pages/reference/rest-api-reference.md

   </pre>
   <br />

-### Self-generated documentation based on Meshery's Open API specification for it's REST API.
+### Self-generated documentation based on Meshery's OpenAPI specification for it's REST API.
 Meshery's REST API can be explored interactively using the Swagger UI Playground.

 ## Endpoints